scorpiodiagrams/sicm/wiki/chapter004.md

 Actually, the stable and unstable manifolds must cross at some point.
 The only other possibilities are that they run off to infinity or spiral around.
 We will see that in general there are barriers to running away.
 Area preservation excludes the existence of attractors, and this can be used to exclude the spiraling case.
 A finite region of initial conditions between two successive arms of the spiral will eventually run out of area as the spiral progresses.

-So the only possibility is that the stable and unstable manifolds cross, as is illustrated in [[chapter004!figure_4.7][figure 4.7]].
+So the only possibility is that the stable and unstable manifolds cross, as is illustrated in [figure 4.7](#figure_4.7).
 The point of crossing of a stable and unstable manifold is called a /homoclinic intersection/ if the stable and unstable manifolds belong to the same unstable
 #page(305)
 fixed point.
 It is called a /heteroclinic intersection/ if the stable and unstable manifolds belong to different fixed points.